rubisco-sfa/ILAMB/doc/overview.rst

 In addition to making the aquisition of model data simpler, if land fractions and areas are relevant (that is, the variable is spatial), we will apply them to the variable automatically.
+The user is only responsible for having the appropriate datafiles (``areacella`` and ``sftlf``) in the model's directory.
 Extracting the variables from the ``ModelResult`` object ensures that we handle model data consistently.
+The ``ModelResult`` `interface
+<_generated/ILAMB.ModelResult.ModelResult.html>`_ is much smaller, and
+will be expanded in the future.

 The Confrontation Object
 ------------------------